 I then conducted some testing to validate the idea that allay would fulfill an unmet need for BIPOC.
 I aimed to recruit Black, Latinx, Indigenous, and Asian participants, however I was unable to successfully recruit participants who identify as Indigenous.
 I was able to recruit 9 participants.
 All participants signed consent forms before partaking in the study.

 After the test, participants were asked to rate how likely they were to recommend each platform to a friend.
 The net promoter score was 3.77 for Talkspace and 4.55 for allay, which isn't statistically significant on a quantitative level.
-However, on a qualitative level, through the pre-questionnaire, conversation and the post-questionnaire, participants expressed more positive feelings about allay.
+However, on a qualitative level, through the pre-questionnaire and the post-questionnaire, participants expressed more positive feelings about allay.
 Below are some specific insights that likely contribute to these feelings.

 Talkspace has a blog with a section titled “Getting Started With Therapy” with articles about therapy-related subjects that people can read to learn more. allay has a “Why Therapy?” section which consists of videos where people of color who are experts in the field talk about mental illness.
 Participants found the Talkspace blog to be less accessible in terms of design and in terms of language used.
 They found the allay videos to be more engaging and comprehensible.
 They also found it powerful to learn about mental health from someone that looked like them.